realm/realm-js/CONTRIBUTING.md

 ## Contributing Enhancements

 We love contributions to Realm!
 If you'd like to contribute code, documentation, or any other improvements, please [file a Pull Request](https://github.com/realm/realm-js/pulls) on our GitHub repository.
-Make sure to accept our [CLA](#cla)
+Make sure to accept our [CLA](#cla).

 ### Commit Messages